 More Paleo Treats

-For another gluten free, dairy free, and refined sugar free treat, try this paleo sweet potato bread.
+For another gluten free, dairy free, and refined sugar free treat, try this sweet potato bread.
 It’s sweet, tender, and lightly spiced.

-Or try these paleo chocolate muffins.
+Or try these chocolate muffins.
 They’re easy to make and taste like dessert, yet they’re nutritious enough to enjoy for breakfast.

 Gluten Free Cinnamon Muffins